You found our list of the best ways to do virtual pumpkin carving online.

 Check out this guide to virtual costume contests for Halloween.

 There are many inexpensive and non-messy ways to host virtual pumpkin decorating contests.
-Making Jack-o’-lanterns is a fun and festive activity that can bring teams closer together and help groups relax and have fun.
+Making online Jack-o’-lanterns is a fun and festive activity that can bring teams closer together and help groups relax and have fun.
 This experience is a good holiday exercise for adults and children alike, in school, work, or social settings.
 The activity also provides a way for distanced family members to spend time together during the spooky season.

 FAQ: Virtual pumpkin carving